sylefeb/Silice/GetStarted_Windows.md

 **Note:** this automatically downloads a pre-compiled FPGA + RiscV toolchain from https://github.com/sylefeb/fpga-binutils/ (~290MB) as well as installs required MinGW64 packages.
 For details please refer to the [script source code](get_started_mingw64.sh).

+## Path

+The shell path has to include `Silice/bin` for proper operation.
+Under a bash shell, this can be set with `export PATH=$PATH:<path-to-silice>/Silice/bin` where `<path-to-silice>` is to be replaced with the path on your system.

 ## Testing

 Time to [run a few tests](GetStarted.md#testing) and [start having fun!](projects/README.md)